konradjk/loftee/README.md

 -   VEP
 -   >= Perl 5.10.1
--   Ancestral sequence (human\_ancestor.fa[.rz])
+-   Ancestral sequence (human\_ancestor.fa[.gz|.rz])
 -   Samtools (must be on path)
 -   PhyloCSF database (phylocsf.sql) for conservation filters

 ## Usage

-LOFTEE is easiest run when it is in the VEP plugin directory (`~/.vep/Plugins/`): `mv LoF.pm ~/.vep/Plugins`.
+LOFTEE is easiest run when cloned from Github and passed to VEP using `--dir_plugins` (or move all files in the directory into `~/.vep/Plugins/`).
-Alternatively, VEP can be run with `--dir_plugins` to specify a plugins directory.

 Basic usage:

-    perl variant_effect_predictor.pl [--other options to VEP] --plugin LoF

-Advanced usage:

-    perl variant_effect_predictor.pl [--other options to VEP] --plugin LoF,human_ancestor_fa:/path/to/human_ancestor.fa[.rz]
+    perl variant_effect_predictor.pl [--other options to VEP] --plugin LoF,loftee_path:/path/to/loftee --dir_plugins /path/to/loftee

+Pass additional options to LOFTEE by:

-    perl variant_effect_predictor.pl [--other options to VEP] --plugin LoF,human_ancestor_fa:/path/to/human_ancestor.fa,filter_position:0.05
+    perl variant_effect_predictor.pl [--other options to VEP] --plugin LoF,loftee_path:/path/to/loftee,human_ancestor_fa:/path/to/human_ancestor.fa.gz

 Options:

 -   `loftee_path`

 Path to loftee directory.
 Default is the current working directory. **Note: Your PERL5LIB should also contain this path.**

--   `filter_position`

-Position in transcript where a variant should be filtered.
-Default is 0.05, corresponding to last 5% of transcript.

 -   `min_intron_size`